inference-sim/blis/README.md

 # BLIS: Trace-Only Step-Level Calibration for LLM Inference

-This repository accompanies the paper describing **BLIS**, a trace-only method for estimating step-level execution coefficients for vLLM-style inference engines.
+This repository accompanies the paper describing **BLIS**, a collection of trace-only methods for estimating step-level execution coefficients for vLLM-style inference engines.

 The core idea is to infer per-step execution costs using only production traces (phase start/end times and token counts), without engine instrumentation or per-step timing.

 ---